Make an enquiry

-Moving Abroad With Your Pet
+Moving Overseas With Your Pet

 05 Jul 2019

-Moving Abroad With Your Pet
+Moving Overseas With Your Pet

-First Consider What’s Best For Your Pet
+Consider What’s Best For Your Pet

-Although this might seem like a strange tip, you should decide whether your pet would be better staying put than coming with you abroad.
+Although this might seem like a strange first step, you should decide whether your pet would be better staying put than coming with you abroad.
 Of course, you don’t want to part with your pet and you might think that it is always best that they stay with you, but this may not always be the case.
-If your pet is particularly old or volatile then they might not fare well with a long trip to another country.
-Changes in climate and environment can be extremely stressful for your pet so you should think about leaving them with a relative or friend if you are unsure how they will handle the trip.

 Have You Got a Pet Passport?

-If you have never been abroad with your pet before then you might not know that you need the relevant documentation for them to travel.
-Just like people, your pet will need it’s very own passport to certify that it is fit to travel and free from illness and disease.
 To be eligible for a pet passport your animal must be microchipped and needs to have a rabies vaccination at least 30 days before you depart.
-Your vet will then award you with a fit to fly certificate and pet passport so that your animal is ready to travel without any issues.
+Your vet will then award you with a fit-to-fly certificate and pet passport so that your animal is ready to travel without any issues.

 What About Pet Transportation Services?